 South of Phoenix

-Five Things to Know About Visiting a National Park in Arizona
+Visiting a National Park in Arizona

-3. At the parks that permit camping, you can check availability and make reservations at Recreation.gov.
+- At the parks that permit camping, you can check availability and make reservations at Recreation.gov.

-What that means is that if you are planning to spend more than an afternoon, you should probably leave your pet at home.
-Don't assume that you can take your dog on the hiking trails without checking first with the National Park you'll be visiting.
+- Leashed pets (on leashes that are no more than 6-feet-long) are allowed at some national parks, but they may not be off the leash, tied up, or confined.
+Thus, if you are planning to spend more than an afternoon at a national park, you should probably leave your pet at home or at a hotel.
+Don't assume that you can take your dog on the hiking trails without checking first with the park.